MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/md-app-guard-browser-extension.md

 [Microsoft Defender Application Guard Extension](https://www.microsoft.com/security/blog/2019/05/23/new-browser-extensions-for-integrating-microsofts-hardware-based-isolation/) is a web browser add-on available for [Chrome](https://chrome.google.com/webstore/detail/application-guard-extensi/mfjnknhkkiafjajicegabkbimfhplplj/) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/application-guard-extension/).

-[Microsoft Defender Application Guard](md-app-guard-overview.md) provides Hyper-V isolation on Windows 10, to protect users from potentially harmful content on the web.
+[Microsoft Defender Application Guard](md-app-guard-overview.md) provides Hyper-V isolation on Windows 10 and Windows 11, to protect users from potentially harmful content on the web.
 The extension helps Application Guard protect users running other web browsers.

 > [!TIP]
 > Application Guard, by default, offers [native support](/deployedge/microsoft-edge-security-windows-defender-application-guard) to both Microsoft Edge and Internet Explorer.
 These browsers do not need the extension described here for Application Guard to protect them.